 Bring Your Students

-With generous support from Intel, we are hosting Education Day again this year on the Thursday before Maker Faire.
-During this special day, students and teachers in grades K-12 are invited to join us on 2-hour field trips in a sneak peek of Maker Faire.
+We often host an Education Day on the Thursday or Friday before Maker Faire.
+During this special day, students and teachers join us on 2-hour field trips in a sneak peek of Maker Faire.
 As Maker Faire is being set up, students will have an opportunity to engage with individual Makers, take part in collaborative, hands-on projects and activities, and watch live performances and demos.
-For more information, visit our Education Day site for details and registration!

 We offer educational discounts for teachers coming with their students on Saturday or Sunday.
 Please visit the Maker Faire ticket site for more information.

-For the second year, we will be offering a Educator Meet-up event from 4pm to 7pm, following Education Day, on Thursday, May 16, 2013.
+On the Thursday or Friday before Maker Faire, we offer an Educator Meetup.
 This event provides an opportunity to meet other teachers and educators who are interested in integrating making into their classrooms, looking for new projects or inspiration, a chance to brainstorm and troubleshoot, and ideas for creating their own instructional materials.
-We will have mini workshops and educator panels.
-Register now!
+We usually have mini workshops and educator panels.

 Showcase Student Work

 In the past, we have had many youth participate at Maker Faire, both as exhibitors and attendees.
-If you are interested in exhibiting your students’ work as Makers, please see our Call for Makers.
+If you are interested in exhibiting your students’ work as Makers, please see our Call for Makers when it is live (usually in January.)
 Exhibiting at Maker Faire enables students to show off their hard work, present and talk about it with both youth and adults, and engage with the larger community of Makers, young and old!

 In addition to Maker Faire, we offer a number of other educational opportunities.
 Join us!

-- Start a Young Makers Club: the Young Makers program is a collaboration between MAKE, The Exploratorium, and Pixar.
+- Start a Maker Club: the Young Makers program is a collaboration between MAKE, The Exploratorium, and Pixar.
 The purpose of the program is to inspire and develop the next generation of makers, creators, and innovators.
-This season of the program is underway, but we welcome new clubs to join.
+We welcome new clubs to join our network year-round.

 - Subscribe to MAKE: students and teachers who have their subscriptions sent to academic institutions enjoy a discounted school rate of just $19.95.
 Alternatively, you can take advantage of our fundraiser program, where your student salespeople can sell regular subscriptions to MAKE: Money for your group or school.